msdundar/notes-algorithms/10-hash-tables/README.md

 ## Using hash tables as a cache

-- Another use case: caching.
+Another use case for a hash table is caching.
 If you work on a website, you may have heard of caching before as a good thing to do.

 - Caching has two advantages:

 1. You get the web page a lot faster, just like when you memorized the distance from Earth to the Moon.
 The next time your niece asks you, you won't have to Google it.
 You can answer instantly.
-1. The website has to do less work.
+2. The website has to do less work.

 Caching is a common way to make things faster.
 All big websites use caching, and that data is cached in a hash!